microsoft/playwright/docs/api.md

 methods.

 [Frame] object's lifecycle is controlled by three events, dispatched on the page object:
-- [frame.on('frameattached')](#event-frameattached) - fired when the frame gets attached to the page.
+- [page.on('frameattached')](#pageonframeattached) - fired when the frame gets attached to the page.
 A Frame can be attached to the page only once.
-- [frame.on('framenavigated')](#event-framenavigated) - fired when the frame commits navigation to a different URL.
+- [page.on('framenavigated')](#pageonframenavigated) - fired when the frame commits navigation to a different URL.
-- [frame.on('framedetached')](#event-framedetached) - fired when the frame gets detached from the page.
+- [page.on('framedetached')](#pageonframedetached) - fired when the frame gets detached from the page.
 A Frame can be detached from the page only once.

 An example of dumping frame tree: